gatherworkshops/programming/_courses/mbot/motion.md

       ## Turning your robot

-      There is no precise way of turning your robot, every turn is measured in seconds.
+      There is no precise way of turning your robot, because the length of a turn is measured in seconds.

-      How would you turn it exactly a quarter?
+      How would you program an exact quarter turn?

     notes: |